Lori Brotto: Career

 In 1993, Brotto graduated Johnston Heights High School in Surrey, British Columbia.
 Brotto attended the University of British Columbia, earning a biopsychology B.Sc. in 1997, a M.A. in 1999, and a Ph.D. in clinical psychology in 2003.
 In 2003, she completed a one-year internship in the Department of Psychiatry at the University of Washington, followed by a two-year Postdoctoral Fellowship in Reproductive and Sexual Medicine.
 Brotto was licensed as a Psychologist in the Province of British Columbia in 2005 and has held a position in the Department of Obstetrics and Gynaecology at the University of British Columbia since 2005.
 She is currently the Executive Director for the province of BC's Women's Health Research Institute.

-Brotto is currently President of the International Academy of Sex Research, and a member of the Society for Sex Therapy and Research, she is Past-President of the Canadian Sex Research Forum, and the Canadian Psychological Association.
+Brotto is currently a member of the International Academy of Sex Research, and a member of the Society for Sex Therapy and Research, she is Past-President of the Canadian Sex Research Forum, and the Canadian Psychological Association.
 She is an Associate Editor for the Archives of Sexual Behavior, and is on the editorial boards for the Journal of Sex Research, Journal of Sex and Marital Therapy, International Journal of Sexual Health, and Canadian Journal of Human Sexuality.

 Brotto specializes in sexual issues for individuals during and after treatment for gynecological cancer, saying that "50% to almost 100% of women following gynaecological cancer do report some degree of sexual impairment depending on the kind of cancer treatment they've had."
 In 2005 Brotto launched North America's first study to explore a mindfulness-based treatment aimed at helping cancer survivors treated with radical hysterectomy regain their sexual health.
 To Brotto, the one defining feature of sexual dysfunction is the level of interference it causes.
 "If lack of desire or inability to reach orgasm interferes in a woman's life, distresses her, or creates a burden on her relationship with her partner, then it could do with some fixing.
 If it doesn't, then leave well enough alone."
 She coauthored two chapters on managing FSAD and low sexual desire in women in the 2009 publication Clinical Manual of Sexual Disorders edited by Richard Balon and Robert Taylor Segraves.